Planning a drip irrigation system

 This ensures that an emitter is located directly on top of the undeveloped root zone in the first year of planting, supplying adequate water and nutrient to the young tree.

 The second line does not initially need to be installed, but if necessary, can be used to grow a mid-row crop to provide some protection from wind or sand damage.
 Sorghum (Figure 14) or Sudax are commonly grown in these situations.
-Often a cheaper one or two-season drip line is used, as it can be difficult to remove the hose from a mature stand of sorghum without damaging the drip line.
+Often a cheaper one or 2-season drip line is used, as it can be difficult to remove the hose from a mature stand of sorghum without damaging the drip line.

 In the second year the original drip line used to irrigate the trees is usually moved along the row, moving emitters away from the tree butts to prevent root rot problems.
 This line only has to be moved half the length of the emitter spacing, i.e. 0.25 m for emitters spaced every 0.5 m.